-Two street art style murals currently being painted in East Somerville & one in Union Square.
+Three contemporary street art murals were painted in Somerville in August 2018

-The City of Somerville will be getting three new murals this month, thanks to a mini mural festival produced by the Somerville Arts Council.
-The project was the brain child of Mayor Joseph Curtatone who wanted to inject the City with more bright colored murals!
-From August 21 through August 31, three internationally-renowned artists will be painting murals in the East Somerville and Union Square neighborhoods of Somerville.
+The City of Somerville got three new contemporary street art murals in August 2018 as part of the new Somerville Street Art Project.
+The project was the brain child of Mayor Joseph Curtatone who wanted to inject the City with more bright colorful public art!
+From August 21 through August 31, three internationally-renowned artists painted murals in the East Somerville and Union Square neighborhoods of Somerville.

-The artists lending their creativity to Somerville’s newest murals include David Zayas from Puerto Rico, Angurria from the Dominican Republic, and Marka27, who resides just next door in Cambridge.
-These artists will be painting contemporary street art on local walls highlighting the diversity of their cultural heritage and the diversity of Somerville and its residents.
+The artists who completed these murals are David Zayas from Puerto Rico, Angurria from the Dominican Republic, and Victor Quinonez "Marka27", who was born in Juárez, Mexico and currently splits his time between Cambridge and Brooklyn.
+These artists painted contemporary street art on local walls that highlighted the diversity of their cultural heritage and the diversity of Somerville and its residents.

-Thank you to our sponsors and partners for helping to make this project possible: Somerville Open Studios, Somerville Media Center, Union Square Main Streets, East Somerville Main Streets, Holiday Inn Somerville, Spray Planet, Sherwin Williams, and Celeste restaurant.
+We would like to thank our sponsors and partners for helping to make this project possible: Somerville Open Studios, Somerville Media Center, Union Square Main Streets, East Somerville Main Streets, Holiday Inn Somerville, Hope Depot, Spray Planet, Sherwin Williams, and Celeste restaurant.

 Angurria: Angurria is an illustrator and art director from the Dominican Republic, with more than 18 years in the advertising industry in the DR. He has excelled nationally and internationally in the area of design, typography and lettering.
 He has represented big brands, driven by his particular way of expressing himself and creating frank connections with the public and his followers, thus making the Adidas brand a vital part of his image in his home country.
 He has taught courses for the School of Arts of Chavón, APEC University, Brothers, Centro Leon and Creative Box.
 He has created well-known series of "Doña Patria: Dominican Beauty" with which he has participated in activities such as Design for the Kids, Wallride, Rayaera, Artesano Project, Provocadores del Caribe, Transitando Art, Hoy Santa Barbara, Hoy Villa Francisca and the events of Muralizando RD.